MeanPaper/391OS/bug_log.md

 ### Difficulty to find:
     Easy.
 Since we know this is definitely from our keyboard function.
 ### Difficulty to fix:
     Easy.
-In our terminal.c:handle_backspace, we need to make sure
+In our terminal.c:handle_backspace, we need to make sure that when the buffer is empty, we cannot do backspace.
+---
+## Bug #: 11
+### Date: 11/7/2022
+### Symptom:
+    Whenever we do something, our terminal will print multiple times.
+### Difficulty to find:
+    Easy.
+Since we know this is definitely from our keyboard function.
+### Difficulty to fix:
+    Midium.
+Henry pointed the error location.
+The fix took awhile since we need to implement a way to prevent multiple press due to human interaction time and CPU respond time.
 ---